kaii-lb/dotfiles/README.md

 - Left click on some stuff in waybar to get cool things
 - Right click on some stuff in waybar to get cool things
 - Scroll some stuff in waybar to get cool things
-- Left click bluetooth icon in wifi menu to get to bluetooth menu (double click)
+- Left click bluetooth icon in wifi menu to get to bluetooth menu
+- Left click on Weather to get forecast
 - Super + Enter is app launcher
 - Super + L is power options
 - Super + Shift + P gives a color picker (auto copies hex color to clipboard)